Last Updated on January 7, 2024 by Ingrid & Alex

 Many will tell you that traveling by car on the Cinque Terre might not be the best idea.
 With such great train connections from Florence, I would also choose the first option.

-When you travel by car, you can be your own boss, make the schedule as you wish, and stop wherever you want to along the way.
-It is also a great option when you plan for a longer itinerary in Italy and won’t be returning to Florence, but will be moving further north.
+When you travel by car, you can be your boss, make the schedule as you wish, and stop wherever you want to along the way.
+It is also a great option when you plan for a longer itinerary in Italy and won’t be returning to Florence, but will move further north.

 Take the via A11/E76 from Florence to Riomaggiore, and you will be there in roughly 2 hours and 30 minutes.